avishkaamunugama/weather-4cast/README.md

 # Weather4cast
-A modern weather forecast app built using SwiftUI.
+A modern weather forecast app.
+The repo contains 2 versions of the app built using SwiftUI and UIKit.
+The UI and functionality is identical in both apps.

 Below are some screenshots of the app.